-At we recognise the responsibility we have under Section 175/157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
+At Freshfield Nursery School we recognise the responsibility we have under Section 175/157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
 The Governing Body approve the S175/157 return to the LA on a yearly basis.
 This policy demonstrates our commitment and compliance with safeguarding legislation.

-Staff and volunteers working in our school/college have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to the correct persons or services for support and intervention.
-Everyone working or volunteering at this school is trained to recognise signs of concern and, in line with this policy, must report concerns following school and local authority procedures.
+Staff and volunteers working in our school/college have a crucial role to play in noticing indicators of possible abuse, neglect, or exploitation, and referring them to the correct persons or services for support and intervention.
+Everyone working or volunteering at this school is trained to recognise signs of concern and in line with this policy, must report concerns following school and local authority procedures.

-Staff and volunteers are updated on safeguarding issues frequently across the year - at staff meetings, quizzes, updates from Safeguarding Network Meetings and any further training by the DSLs.
-These updates include learning from serious case reviews and local learning reviews on how to improve practice to prevent children from harm.
+Staff and volunteers are updated on safeguarding issues frequently across the year - through staff meetings, quizzes, Childnet training, updates from the Safeguarding Network and any further training by the DSLs.
+These updates include learning from serious case reviews and local learning reviews on how to improve practice to prevent children from harm

-Safeguarding- our approach
+Safequarding- our approach